On multifractal analysis and large deviations of singular-hyperbolic attractors: Introduction

 \subsection{Organization of the paper}

 In Section~\ref{Section:Pre}, we present some concepts and known results.
-In Section~\ref{Section:ED-HS-approximation}, we introduce the notion of entropy denseness and horseshoe approximation properties, and provide sufficient conditions for these properties to be verified.
+The main theorems (Theorem A,B,C) of this paper are presented in Section~\ref{Section:statements}.
+In Section~\ref{Section:ED-HS-approximation}, we introduce the notions of entropy denseness and horseshoe approximation properties, and provide sufficient conditions for these properties to be verified.
 Section~\ref{Section:proof-MA} is devoted to the multifractal analysis of Lorenz attractors/singular hyperbolic attractors and to the proof of Theorems ~\ref{Thm:irregular-Lorenz} and ~\ref{Thm:irregular-SinHyp-attractor}.
 Finally, in Section~\ref{Section:proof-LD} we provide large deviation estimates for Lorenz attractors/singular hyperbolic attractors and prove Theorem~\ref{Thm:LD2B-Lorenz-SH-attractor}.